 - The Ford Motor Company decided to switch its efforts to the middle market: and in turn focused on the mid-priced and accessible Model T

-There were not many of them made, and even fewer of them left: which makes seeing our Model K up close, in such mint condition, an even more special experience.
-If you’re an admirer of early Fords, or even just a bit of a magpie attracted to the finer things in life, come on into Bill Richardson Transport World and see it for yourself.
+- There were not many Model Ks made, and there's even fewer of them left: which makes seeing our mint-condition one up close a special experience.
+If you’re a bit of a magpie attracted to the finer things in life, come on into Bill Richardson Transport World and see it for yourself.